 This year, Easter grass may not only be for lining your basket.
-Today, Christianity’s holiest day shares the calendar with\u00a04\/20,\u00a0a sort of underground holiday for pot smokers.
-So while some dressed in their Sunday best, attended sunrise services and watched their children search the yard for colorful Easter eggs, others broke out their bongs, put on some reggae and\u00a0prayed at the\u00a0altar\u00a0of weed.
+Today, Christianity’s holiest day shares the calendar with 4/20, a sort of underground holiday for pot smokers.
+So while some dressed in their Sunday best, attended sunrise services and watched their children search the yard for colorful Easter eggs, others broke out their bongs, put on some reggae and prayed at the altar of weed.
 While jokes have abounded on social media about the two “holidays” falling on the same day, the question remains: Should 4/20 really be cause for celebration?
 For once, it seems, the church and the scientific community are on the same page.
 The answer is no. Pastors were quick to take advantage of the coincidence, inviting congregants and converts alike to forgo drugs and get high on God instead.
 “You can’t get any higher than RISEN,” states the Freedom Church in Los Angeles on its website.
 In Mississippi, The Church Triumphant Global will hold a “Reverse 420 – ‘God Keeps Me High’ ” concert on Sunday.
 According to the church website, the event “will educate and inspire our youth to stay far, far, away from marijuana.”
 The church is facing an uphill battle.
-The public’s’ views on\u00a0marijuana have been shifting toward legalization and a sizable percentage of Americans (38%)\u00a0in 2013\u00a0admitted to having tried the drug.
+The public’s’ views on marijuana have been shifting toward legalization and a sizable percentage of Americans (38%) in 2013 admitted to having tried the drug.
 It is the most commonly used illicit drug in the country, a 2012 government survey found.
-An estimated 18.9 million Americans aged 12 and older -- or 7.3 percent — said they had used marijuana in the last month.
+An estimated 18.9 million Americans aged 12 and older — or 7.3 percent — said they had used marijuana in the last month.
 And this year, residents of Colorado and Washington can celebrate 4/20 with legal recreational marijuana.
 This is not good news, according to a growing number of researchers.
-Addiction specialists and neurologists say marijuana use does not come without risk, pointing to studies that have found cannabis use can lead to serious mental and physical problems -- especially in younger users.
+Addiction specialists and neurologists say marijuana use does not come without risk, pointing to studies that have found cannabis use can lead to serious mental and physical problems — especially in younger users.